Inference for multiple treatment effects using confounder importance learning: Results

-We considered a Gaussian outcome and a single treatment $(T=1)$, and an error variance $\phi = 1$.
-The controls were obtained as independent Gaussian draws $\bx_i \sim \text{N}(\mb{0}, \mb{I})$, and any active control had a coefficient $\beta_{j} = 1$.
-The treatment $\bd$ was also Gaussian with its mean depending linearly on the controls, unit error variance, and any control having an effect on $\bd$ had unit regression coefficient.
-Throughout, the number of controls that truly had affect $\bd$ was set equal to the number of controls that affect the outcome $\by$.
-We measured the RMSE of the estimated $\hat{\alpha}$.
+We consider an outcome generated according to \eqref{eq:y_eq} under a Gaussian likelihood, a single treatment $(T=1)$, and an error variance $\phi = 1$.
+The covariates are obtained as independent Gaussian draws $\bx_j \sim \text{N}(\mb{0}, \mb{I})$, with any active covariate affecting $y_{i}$ having an associated coefficient $\beta_{j} = 1$.
+The treatment $d_{i}$ is generated to be a linear combination of the covariates, plus a zero-mean Gaussian random error with unit variance.
+Similarly to $y_{i}$, covariates having an effect on $d_{i}$ have a unit regression coefficient.
+In all simulations, we set the total number of covariates that truly have an effect on $d_{i}$ to be equal to $|\bgamma|_0$, the number of covariates that have an effect on the outcome $y_{i}$.
+To illustrate issues associated to under- and over-selection of covariates, a key factor we focus on is the \textit{level of confounding}.
+Our scenarios range from no confounding (none of the $|\bgamma|_0$ covariates affecting $y_{i}$ have an effect on $d_{i}$) to complete confounding (all $|\bgamma|_0$ covariates affecting $y_{i}$ also affect $d_{i}$).
+We measure the square-root MSE (RMSE) of the estimated $\hat{\alpha}$.

-Figures \ref{fig:intro2}, \ref{fig:singletreat_growingdim}, \ref{fig:fig1b} and \ref{fig:multitreat_uncounfounded} summarize the results.
-Figure \ref{fig:intro2} shows that the RMSE of BMA and LASSO worsens as confounding increases, this was due to a lower power to select all relevant confounders (see Figure \ref{fig:fig1b} for model selection diagnostics), i.e. an omitted variable bias.
-These effects have been well studied.
-Methods such as DML and BAC were designed to prevent omitted variables, but as shown in Figure \ref{fig:intro2} they can run into over-selection when there truly are few confounders.
-In contrast, our CIL performed well at all levels of confounding.
-The Empirical Bayes and the Expectation Propagation versions of CIL provide nearly indistinguishable results (not shown).
-It is worth noting that, when the treatment truly had no effect $(\alpha = 0)$, CIL provided a strong shrinkage that delivered a significantly lower RMSE than other methods.